Employment in the UK: November 2024

 Back to table of contents

-This bulletin relies on data collected from the Labour Force Survey (LFS), the largest household survey in the UK.
+This bulletin uses data collected from the Labour Force Survey (LFS), the largest household survey in the UK.

 Official statistics in development

 We are transforming how we collect and produce the LFS data to improve the quality of these statistics.
 We have published a Labour market transformation article providing an update on the transformation of labour market statistics.
-The Transformed Labour Force Survey will become the primary source of information on the labour market from September 2024.
+As stated in the article, we are planning a further reweighting exercise, based on the population projections published in January 2024.
+We plan to introduce the reweighted LFS series into our Labour Market publication in December 2024.

-More quality and methodology information (QMI) on strengths, limitations, appropriate uses, and how the data were created is available in our LFS QMI report.
+More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Labour Force Survey quality and methodology information (QMI) report.

-Our LFS performance and quality monitoring reports provide data on response rates and other quality-related issues for the LFS.
+The LFS performance and quality monitoring reports provide data on response rates, quality analysis, and survey operation changes for the LFS.

 Coronavirus (COVID-19)